rclone/rclone/docs/content/docs.md

 Rclone will do its best to transfer the best file it has so in practice this should not cause a problem.
 Think of `--order-by` as being more of a best efforts flag rather than a perfect ordering.

+If you want perfect ordering then you will need to specify [--check-first](#check-first) which will find all the files which need transferring first before transferring any.

 ### --password-command SpaceSepList ###